TNTurnerLab/ACES/README.md

 1. Have all VGP species ‘*-unmasked.fa’ files, and '*.dna.toplevel.fa' species files from Ensembl pub/release-103 in a single directory, and unzipped.

     1. See file **_wgetfile_*.sh_** for command line codes that will help achieve this.

 2. Use or generate empty files corresponding to files named in SUB-FILES GUIDE

     2. *** Files can be modified or changed based on user requirements***

 3. Configure all file pathways in file**_ config.json_**

     3. Reference FILES GUIDE: _config.json_

 	1. Generate new directory for “trash” in _config.json_

 4. Open file corresponding to that of “**tH**” in **_config.json_**

     4. Within this file, enter a single value ***can be in scientific notation but not required***

 	2. Value should correspond to a threshold requirement species blast outputs must meet before they are allowed to generate a parse file.

 5. Open file corresponding to that of “**genomes**” in **_config.json_**

     5. Default file is set to run all 198 specific files given from the VGP database.

 	3. Modify or close this file when content.

 6. Users must upload or have handy their {query} file for Blast.

     6. Open  **_config.json _**to configure pathway to user file**_:_**

 	4. “query”

 7. Open Snakefile.smk

     7. Rule: muscle:

 	5. Check if input file for this rule matches filename as in the file path “par” in **_config.json_**

 8. (See FILES GUIDE: Docker for generating docker file)

 _<span style="text-decoration:underline;">To Run on Local Machine:</span>_

 9. Run Dockerfile command:

     8. $ docker run &lt;DOCKERFILE NAME GENERATED ABOVE>

 10. Run Snakemake.smk:

     9. $ /opt/conda/bin/snakemake -s Snakefil2.smk -k

-_<span style="text-decoration:underline;">To Run On Ris: </span>_
+_<span style="text-decoration:underline;">To Run On LSF: </span>_

 11. Tell Docker where data and code are:

     10. Execute LSF code:
         6. Example: export LSF_DOCKER_VOLUMES="/path/to/data:/path/name /home/directory:/home
         7. Run Docker interactively to see if successful:
             1. bsub -Is -R 'rusage[mem=50GB]' -a 'docker(username/repository:TAGGEDNAME)' /bin/bash
 12. Create a group job:

     11. bgadd -L 2000  /username/&lt;ANY NAME YOU WOULD LIKE TO CALL JOB>

 13. Run following script:

     12. MODIFY SCRIPT TO YOUR SPECIFIC DOCKER:

         8. bsub -q general -g /username/VGP -oo Done.log.out -R 'span[hosts=1] rusage[mem=5GB]' -G compute-NAME -a 'docker(username/repository:TAGGEDNAME)' /opt/conda/bin/snakemake --cluster " bsub -q general -g  /username/VGP -oo Done2.log.out -R 'span[hosts=1] rusage[mem=50GB]' -M 50GB -a 'docker(username/repository:TAGGEDNAME)' -n 4 " -j 100  -s Snakefile.smk -k -w 120 --rerun-incomplete --keep-going
     13. Example:

         9. bsub -q general -g /elvisa/VGP -oo Done.log.out -R 'span[hosts=1] rusage[mem=5GB]' -G compute-tychele -a 'docker(emehinovic72/home:bwp)' /opt/conda/bin/snakemake --cluster " bsub -q general -g /elvisa/VGPl  -oo Done2.log.out -R 'span[hosts=1] rusage[mem=50GB]' -M 50GB -a 'docker(emehinovic72/home:bwp)' -n 4 " -j 100  -s Snakefile.smk -k -w 120 --rerun-incomplete --keep-going

 --------------------------------------------------------------------------------------------------------------------------------